Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 ### Enhancements

-- All public classes no longer use init-only setters, ensureing compatibility with application using C# 7 or earlier. [#450](https://github.com/microsoft/FeatureManagement-Dotnet/pull/450)
+- All public classes no longer use init-only setters, ensuring compatibility with application using C# 7 or earlier. [#450](https://github.com/microsoft/FeatureManagement-Dotnet/pull/450)

 ## 3.3.1 - May 23, 2024